jeanlucaslima/ato/README.md

 ## How it works

+TBD

 ## Issues

+If you have any issues, feel free to ask for help at the issues area.

+Some other known issues:

 **Chrome API doesn't fully support groups**
 Despite the documentation saying it works, I wasn't able to find a way to properly